diasor/Vue-Memory-Game/README.md

   - allowing the card to have more clean logic.
   - redefining the props of the Winning component and its logic.
 Namely: not sending a function as parameter, and defining what is needed for the component, within it.

-- add the posibility of templates by theme:
+- <b>add the posibility of templates by theme</b>:

   - send the card loading based on the template to a fake api (this will allow to have the templates and card loading eventually done from an actual api, or a JSON file or another interface -away from the state -).
   - remove the type loading from the state.
   - loading the templates.
   - reshufle with a new template.

+- <b>added an animation when the user wins</b>:

+  - added a confetti animation when the Winning component is loaded.
+  - stopped the animation before destroy.

 - improve the code with the use of ES6.